Pareto Boundary of the Rate Region for Single-Stream MIMO Interference Channels: Linear Transceiver Design: Illustrations and Discussions

-Fig. 2 illustrates the achievable boundary by the proposed IAA compared with the existing methods. {The term "IAA\_10rand" denotes the best result obtained by running the IAA with 9 randomly chosen initializations and 1 initialization by (\ref{eq:InitializationW}).
-The SINR targets are $\mathrm{SINR}_2^\star=2^{R_2^\star}$s where $R_2^\star=\underline{R_2} + \frac{n}{50}\cdot{(\overline{R_2} - \underline{R_2})},~ n=1,2,...,49$.} The term "WMMSE\_10rand" is defined with 10 randomly chosen initializations.
-The weighted sum rate used in "WMMSE\_10rand" is expressed as $w\cdot R_1 + (1-{w})\cdot R_2$ with the weights $w$s in $[0.05:0.05:0.95]$.
-The curve denoted by "RandBeam\_10mil" means the outermost boundary of the rate region achieved by 10 million random normalized transmit beamformers (Each receiver is fixed as the MMSE receiver).
-The term "SimpleReceiver" is the outermost boundary of the region achieved by \cite{EfficientComputationMISO} where each receiver is fixed as the largest left singular vector of each corresponding direct channel matrix. {The curve denoted by "Eq.(\ref{eq:BlancingAltEgo})" is the outermost boundary of the achieved region by (\ref{eq:BlancingAltEgo}) with complex-valued parameters.
-The boundary of "Eq.(\ref{eq:InitializationW})" illustrates (\ref{eq:InitializationW}) with $\zeta = \frac{n-1}{N},~n=1,...,N+1$ where $N=100$. }
+Fig. \ref{fig:no4} illustrates the achievable boundary by the proposed algorithm, i.e., Algorithm \ref{alg:A1}, compared with the existing methods. {The term "Proposed\_{1+9}" denotes the best result obtained by running Algorithm \ref{alg:A1} with 1 initialization in (\ref{eq:InitializationW}) and 9 random initializations, while "Proposed\_1" represents the result only with 1 initialization in (\ref{eq:InitializationW}).
+The SINR targets are $\mathrm{SINR}_2^\star=2^{R_2^\star-1}$s where $R_2^\star=\underline{R}_2 + \frac{n}{50}\cdot{(\overline{R}_2 - \underline{R}_2)},~ n=1,2,...,49$.} Similarly, the term "WMMSE\_10" denotes the weighted sum rate maximization algorithm \cite{MIMOIBCLuo} with 10 random initializations, where weighted sum rate is expressed as $w\cdot R_1 + (1-{w})\cdot R_2$. with the weights $w$s in $[0.05:0.05:0.95]$.
+"WMMSE\_1" denotes the result only with 1 initialization by (\ref{eq:InitializationW}), i.e, setting the initial beamformers as $\mat{w}_1^{(0)} = \overrightarrow{w\cdot \mat{w}_1^{Ego}+(1-w)\cdot \mat{w}_1^{Alt}}$ and $\mat{w}_2^{(0)} = \overrightarrow{w\cdot \mat{w}_2^{Ego}+(1-w)\cdot \mat{w}_2^{Alt}}$.
+The curve denoted by "RandBeam\_10mil" means the outermost boundary of the rate region achieved by 10 million random normalized transmit beamformer pairs (each receiver is the MMSE filter).
+Theoretically, if \emph{exhaustive} random beamforming pairs are chosen, its bound is exactly the Pareto boundary.
+However, there exist infinite random beamforming pairs so that we choose as many as 100 million random beamforming pairs in the simulations to serve as an \emph{approximate Pareto boundary}.
+The term "SimpleReceiver" is the outermost boundary of the region achieved by \cite{EfficientComputationMISO} where each receiver is fixed as the largest left singular vector of the corresponding direct channel matrix.
+The curve denoted by "Eq.(\ref{eq:BlancingAltEgo})" is the outermost boundary of the achieved region by (\ref{eq:BlancingAltEgo}) with complex-valued parameters by 3-dimensional grid search.
+The boundary of "Eq.(\ref{eq:InitializationW})" illustrates (\ref{eq:InitializationW}) with $\zeta = \frac{n-1}{N},~n=1,...,N+1$ where $N=100$.
+"ZF points" denotes two outmost points of the ZF points by Eq. (\ref{eq:RateZF}).